Here you set your name, surname and password.

 - Wasted Hours: Whether the wasted hours mechanism is enabled or disabled

-Project status This feature allows the user to edit on a weekly basis the risk status for each project.To add a new risk status click on “Add risk status”, choose a colour, edit the name then click “save”.
+This feature allows the user to edit on a weekly basis the risk status for each project.To add a new risk status click on “Add risk status”, choose a colour, edit the name then click “save”.

-Currencies: a list of all the known currencies, each one can be made available or set as master (a.k.a. the currency you currently use in your company)
+A list of all the known currencies, each one can be made available or set as master (a.k.a. the currency you currently use in your company)

-Won/Lost Feedback: here you can define some possible reasons which can led to the win or loss of a project.
+Here you can define some possible reasons which can led to the win or loss of a project.
 A project is considered won when its probability reaches 90 or above, on the other hand it’s considered lost when it goes down to 0.
 Users will be able to choose one of these reasons from the projects pipeline (remember to enable the related job order category’s flag).
 This feedbacks will be then shown on the Client Details page and can be edited from the “More Action > Edit Feedback” button in the projects pipeline.

-Project & Team Review where you can:
+Project & Team Review

 - Enable/disable Project & Team Review